Introduction

 Phone: 1800 931 678

-If you have a complaint about a policy that we have arranged on behalf of an insurer under a binding agreement and we, or by the Steadfast Customer Advocacy service, cannot resolve the complaint you have the right to refer the matter to the insurer’s complaints process.
+If you have a complaint about a policy that we have arranged on behalf of an insurer under a binding agreement and we, or the Steadfast Customer Advocacy service cannot resolve the complaint, you have the right to refer the matter to the insurer’s complaints process.
 Details of these arrangements are included in your policy documentation, or you can ask us for the information.

 COMPENSATION ARRANGEMENTS